 - This process is repeated a few times to remove the necessary wax buildup.

 Click here to learn How to Perform Ear Irrigations

 When a patient fractures a bone, a cast or splint is used to immobilize the bone completely.
 Because it can’t be moved, the bone fibers stitch back together in the body’s healing process, repairing the fracture.
 Beyond fractured bones, casts and splints are also used in cases of ligament damage or surgery, as immobilization is necessary to let the injured or repaired ligament heal.

 What’s the difference?
-A cast is custom made from plaster or fiberglass, and casts wrap all the way around the injured area.
-A splint is only hard on one side, staying in place with elastic bands or wraps.
+Casts are custom-made from plaster or fiberglass and are wrapped all the way around the injured area.
+A splint is only hard on one side and uses elastic bands or wraps to hold it in place.
 Because of this, splints can be adjusted while casts cannot.

 Nurses typically do not place a cast or splint but can remove them.
 As with suturing, this can vary by state.
 Some states allow advanced practice nurses to set bones and place casts.

 How Does a Nurse Remove a Cast?

 Unlike a splint, which is easily removed, casts can only be removed with a cast saw.
 This specialized saw has a flat, rounded metal blade that vibrates.
 This allows it to cut through the cast without injuring the skin underneath.
 When removing the cast, the doctor or nurse will cut the cast in several places, usually along both sides.
 The cast is then peeled open and lifted away.
 Scissors are then used to cut any protective padding and the stockinette beneath.

 Click here to learn How to Apply Splints and Casts